jpaquay/jpaquay.github.io/aboutme.md

 ---

 {: .box-note}
 My name is Jerome.
-I have the following qualities:
+I have the following attributes:

 - I bike
 - I meet